 How much does a game warden make?

-Game warden, sheriffs, and all other police-related careers are expected to grow by 5% until 2030.
-Excellent pay, generous insurance, and retirement plans, and career advancement possibilities are some of the benefits of becoming a game warden.
+Game wardens, sheriffs, and all other police-related careers are expected to grow by 4% until 2032.
+Excellent pay, generous insurance, retirement plans, and career advancement possibilities are some of the benefits of becoming a game warden.

 What are the primary tasks of a game warden?